nikolai39B/ProjectManager/README.md

 # ProjectManager
-Source code and binaries for Project Manager
+Source code and binaries for Project Manager program